HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 }
 ```

-This will reduce `InspireStart`'s cooldown by 1 and increase AP cost by 2 (Relative to their original/current stat values).
+This will reduce `Inspire`'s cooldown by 1 and increase AP cost by 2 (Relative to their original/current stat values).

 ### Attribute Tokens for Numbers